jobosk/rps-service/README.md

 On top of that, to avoid infrastructure requirements, these tests will be executed on a ephemeral testing environment, with the help of [Testcontainers](https://www.testcontainers.org/).

+## Troubleshooting

+The Pact.io library used to run contact tests has several [requirements](https://docs.pact.io/implementation_guides/javascript/docs/troubleshooting), that might cause some problems if not complied with.

 ## Installation

 Setup the required infrastructure using the following command on a running Docker environment: